Major Lazer (TV series)

 Major Lazer is an American adult animated television series based on the electronic music group of the same name, created by DJ and record producer Diplo with Ferry Gouw and Kevin Kusatsu.
-It premiered on FXX on April 16, 2015, as part of their Animation Domination High-Def (ADHD) block.
-After Stone Quackers, Major Lazer is the second ADHD original series to be aired on the channel after FOX had stopped its broadcast of the block itself.
+It premiered on FXX on October 27, 2014 as a sneak peek before it officially premiered on April 16, 2015, as part of their Animation Domination High-Def (ADHD) block.
+After Stone Quackers, Major Lazer is the second ADHD original series to be aired on the channel after Fox had stopped its broadcast of the block itself.

 The show was renewed for a second season, but was later canceled.
 On September 3, 2016, it was announced that John Boyega had left the series to focus on the new Star Wars films prior to its cancellation.
-The show is now available to stream on Hulu.
+The show is available to stream on the Major Lazer YouTube channel.

 Plot

 Set in the future, Major Lazer is a Jamaican superhero with a laser gun for a right hand who fights against the dystopian forces led by Jamaica's leader President Whitewall and his servant General Rubbish.
 Major Lazer is assisted in his fight by President Whitewall's daughter Penny Whitewall and hacker Blkmrkt.